-Advantages of refurbished/recycled software:
+Advantages pre-owned software:

-- Reducing the ecological footprint
+- Reduction of the ecological footprint

-- Combating the contemporary 'throw-away culture'
+- Counteracting the current 'throw-away culture

 - Attractive margins for the reseller